The Seahawks’ delayed game against the Rams isn’t their doing, but don’t say it’s their undoing

+Every league has been forced to re-examine its policies regarding safety protocols, testing, and how quickly to let afflicted athletes return to play.

+MLB, with an offseason lockout, might be the lucky ones as the new omicron variant threatens to wreak havoc with the sports world (not to mention the world at large).

-Now the Seahawks suddenly find themselves smack dab in the middle of the fray as they head – belatedly -- into a must-win game against the Rams on Tuesday.
+Now the Seahawks suddenly find themselves smack dab in the middle of the fray as they head — belatedly — into a must-win game Tuesday against the Rams.

 “The Monday test would not encompass something that happened on Saturday or even Friday night, possibly,” he said.
 “To protect ourselves against what could have happened on the weekend when we are more vulnerable, we try to catch it again on Wednesday.